What is the Average Lifespan of Solar Panels? (2026 Guide)

 • Year 30+: Still working, but lower output.

 So even after 25 years, most panels keep making energy.
 They earn less than they did when they were new.
 That’s why warranties usually last 25 years.
 The warranty promises that the panels will still work at about 80% of their original power after this time duration.
 If maintained properly, the system can last for 35 years, too.
+For real-world performance changes, compare our insights on solar panel degradation rates.

 Factors that Affect the Longevity of Solar Panels